YtoTech/latex-on-http/README.md

 ### `GET:/texlive/information`

-See information on TeXLive installation used in Latex compilations.
+See information on TeXLive installation used in LaTeX compilations.

 >  Request